CursosAlbertoBasalo/VitaeCleanCodeAdvancedEnero/docs/timeline.md

 ### 1.3.6 Reduce knowledge with Law of Demeter

-> `Bookings.pay`: dealing with response object implies knowledge od deep dependencies
+> `Bookings.pay`: dealing with response object implies knowledge of deep dependencies

 ### 1.3.7 Command-Query segregation